World Watch Review

 Ditto the dial layout (by the way, the rotating disc at 6 o’clock plays the role of a second hand.)
 Even the brilliantly executed fast strap changing system has also remained the same.

-Judging by the color of it, the one on the titanium/steel watch is in its pure form and the one present on the titanium/gold version is colored with graphite,) different color scheme for the elements of the “interface,” new faceted hands and new chronograph sub-dials.
+Judging by the color of it, the one on the titanium/steel version is in its pure form and the one present on the titanium/gold version is colored with graphite,) different color scheme for the elements of the “interface,” new faceted hands and new chronograph sub-dials.

 As before, the second time zone is indicated in a 24-hour format with a rather thin secondary hour hand that, due to its matte grey color is somehow lost on the grey background of the dial.
-By the way, it is nice to note that the GMT hand is positioned below the main hours and minutes hands, not above them as some watchmakers tend to do: the solution once again underlines the hand’s secondary place on the dial.
+By the way, it is nice to note that the GMT hand is positioned below the main hours and minutes hands, not above them as some brands tend to do: the solution once again underlines the hand’s secondary place on the dial.

-Jaeger-LeCoultre plans to limit the watch’s production to 200 and 500 units for the gold/titanium and steel/titanium versions respectively.
+Jaeger-LeCoultre plans to limit the production to 200 and 500 units for the gold/titanium and steel/titanium versions respectively.
 Still no info on recommended prices.

 Photos: Jaeger-LeCoultre

 Jaeger-LeCoultre Master Compressor Extreme World Chronograph (Ref.
 1768450 and Ref.
-1762450) watch specification
+1762450) specification

-Movement: JLC Calibre 752, automatic, 279 parts, 41 jewels, 5.6 mm in height, 22-carat gold rotor, 28,800 vph, in-house
+Movement: JLC Calibre 752, 279 parts, 5.6 mm in height, 22-karat gold rotor, built and decorated in-house, Swiss Made

-Complications: Date, chronograph, movement operating indication, world time, GMT
+Functions: Date, chronograph, movement operating indication, world time, GMT

 Power reserve: 65 hours

-Transparent case back: Yes, sapphire crystal caseback
+Transparent back: Yes, sapphire crystal

-Case height: N/A
+Case height: 17.00 mm

 Dial: Black